 - Rooftop's case review team meets daily to review applications.
+Assistance is based on the documentation provided and the funding available.

 Guidelines for Service